Kartiklearns/Kartiklearns/README.md

 Fun Facts:
-- I love learning more about nerdy stuff
-- I don’t like coffee or tea
 - One Piece is my favorite anime
 - Berserk is my favourite manga
 - I fucking love ELDEN RING
+- Recently I have been emulating a lot of 3ds stuff

 Hobbies: anime, gym, reading